 Equal Experts is committed to creating a workplace that values equality, diversity and inclusion.
-We recognise that talent and skill can be found in people from all backgrounds and we believe that the strongest teams are those which include people with a wide range of perspectives and lived experiences.
-Therefore it’s important to us to welcome and include a diverse range of consultants to the Equal Experts network.
+We recognise that talent and skill can be found in people from all backgrounds and want to foster an environment that respects and encourages individuality for all our stakeholders – clients, employees, associates and suppliers.

 We are a global company with people working together – in person and remotely – from many countries.
 We adhere to the appropriate regulatory frameworks in those countries where we operate that prohibit discrimination because of certain protected characteristics: age, disability, sex, gender reassignment, pregnancy or maternity, race, sexual orientation, religion or belief, or marital or civil partnership status.

 Discrimination is not always obvious and can be subtle and unconscious.
 This stems from a person’s general assumptions about the abilities, interests and characteristics of a particular group that influence how they treat other people.
 Such assumptions or prejudices may cause them to apply requirements or conditions that disadvantage those in particular groups.